rpgtex/DND-5e-LaTeX-Template/README.md

 # D&D 5e LaTeX Template

-This is a prelimary attempt at a D&D 5e LaTeX template.
+This is an attempt at a D&D 5e LaTeX template.
 The color scheme is close to the original source books, as are the fonts.
 The fonts chosen are included by default in TeX Live.

 An example of a table with alternating row colors is given.
 It's a bit gross, however, and a lot could be done to clean that up.